 Big Data is creating a digital revolution that needs more analytics, equating to 2.5 quintillion bytes of data every day.
 Big Data is becoming part of the everyday industry today, which is the driving force behind the worldwide success of organisations.

-The next healthcare interaction will involve a medical device, for example, a blood pressure monitor, a continuous glucose monitor or a medical scanner.
-Today there are over 500,000 available medical technologies.
+The next healthcare interaction will involve a medical device, such as a blood pressure monitor, a continuous glucose monitor, or a medical scanner.
+Today, over 500,000 medical technologies are available.
 These medical devices provide internet-connected services that can improve efficiencies and improve patient treatment plans.
 Furthermore, increased computer power and wireless capabilities will force healthcare organisations towards more IoMTs.

 IoMT devices will be able to accumulate, analyse, and transmit healthcare data, especially for clinicians to evaluate the patient’s chronic illnesses and evolve the future of care.